-- only dark skin or meat is observed, and the rest of the carcass is normal; - the birds are only small birds and have good fat color and healthy looking skin and meat (flesh); and - the carcass appears only slightly dehydrated (the skin looks a little dry).
+- only dark skin or meat is observed, and the rest of the carcass is normal; - the birds are only small birds and have good fat color and healthy looking skin and meat (flesh); or - the carcass appears only slightly dehydrated (the skin looks a little dry).

-This young chicken evidences adequate body fat and normal skin.
-The uniformly dark muscle tissue is suggestive of an extreme loss of body fluids, which is consistent with a generalized disease condition.
+This young chicken evidences inadequate body fat and dark skin.
+The uniformly dark muscle tissue is suggestive of an extreme loss of body fluids, appears reddish-brown. which is consistent with a generalized disease condition. smooth, unbroken curve.

 This young chicken evidences necrosis and hemorrhage in the liver and spleen.
-The liver appears reddish-brown.
-The general outline is a smooth, unbroken curve.
-The linear white areas are soft and suggestive of dead tissue.
+The liver The general outline is a The linear white areas are hemorrhage, which is soft and suggestive of dead tissue.
 The dark red areas in the liver and dark purple spleen are characteristic of hemorrhage.
 The parallel orientation of the white and dark red tissue in the liver is suggestive of swelling caused by the liver pressing against the ribs.
 Necrosis and hemorrhage are consistent with a generalized disease condition.

 This young chicken evidences hemorrhage in the heart.
 The general outline is a smooth, unbroken curve except where the arteries and veins attach.
-The dark red surface blotches are characteristic with hemorrhage, which is consistent with a generalized disease condition.
+The dark red surface blotches are characteristic with consistent with a generalized disease condition.